-The final SWRP document will be submitted by June 30, 2019.
-That coincides with the release of the grant funding solicitation for Round 2 Storm Water Implementation Grants from Proposition 1.
+The final SWRP document was submitted to the State Water Resources Control Board on June 30, 2019, prior to the release of the grant funding solicitation for Round 2 Storm Water Implementation Grants from Proposition 1.
 Projects described in this SWRP will be eligible to apply for these and other funds to implement the projects.
 Timing of implementation for the individual projects included in this plan will be determined as funding becomes available.